-City Council and Mayor approvals are required to conduct any procurement (with the exception of transactions of less than \$25,000 for which the EWDD General Manager has the authority to execute, and Workforce Innovation and Opportunity Act (WIOA) transactions of less than \$250,000 for which only Workforce Development Board (WDB) approval is required.)
+City Council and Mayor approvals are required to conduct any procurement, with two exceptions: 1.
+Transactions less than \$25,000, which the EWDD General Manager has the authority to execute; and 2.
+Workforce Innovation and Opportunity Act [WIOA] transactions less than \$250,000, for which only Workforce Development Board [WDB] approval is required.